fatihtelis/react-component-boilerplate/README.md

 `npm publish`

-## Deploy your React Component Example to GitHub Pages
+## Deploy your React Component Demo to GitHub Pages

 [GitHub Pages](https://pages.github.com/) offers developers to deploy their open source project demos into their directory.
 You can use the following scripts to deploy your demos into Github Pages.